FelixNica/driving-object-detector/README.md

                     [320, 62, 378, 143, 8, "traffic light"]]
 #see 'data_example' folder
 ```
-#### Optimising the detector model
+#### Optimizing the detector model
-For optimisation you will need to create the data_flow objects for training and validation:
+For optimization you will need to create the data_flow objects for training and validation:
 ```py
 import batchers